itsMakeable/cognizant/README.md

 	* on Windows: Follow the instructions here: http://blog.teamtreehouse.com/install-node-js-npm-windows

 2. Test Node `node -v.` This will return the version installed.

-3. Install git
-	* on a Mac: `brew i git`
-	* on Windows: Here is a tutorial https://www.youtube.com/watch?v=albr1o7Z1nw

-4. If not already installed globally, install gulp and bower:
+3. If not already installed globally, install gulp and bower:
-`npm i gulp bower -g`
+`npm i gulp -g`

-5. Test to check they were installed properlly. `gulp -v` and `bower -v`.
-Both of these will return the version installed.
+4. Test to check it was installed properlly and in your path. `gulp -v`.
+This will return the version installed.

-6. Make sure you inside the project folder. `cd cognizant`
+5. Make sure you inside the project folder. `cd cognizant`

-7. Install Bower Front-End Components: `bower install`

-8. Install Node Build Components: `npm install`
+6. Install Node Build Components: `npm install`

-9. Run `gulp`.
+7. Run `gulp`.
 This will run all build tasks and start an auto-reloading server.

-10. Open http://localhost:8088 and http://localhost:8088/styleguide in your browser.
+8. Open http://localhost:8088 and http://localhost:8088/styleguide in your browser.

 ## Notes